 At that point, director Eva Longoria's Flamin' Hot movie was already in development.
 However, The Times article notes that Frito-Lay had informed the film's producers, DeVon Franklin and FOX Searchlight, of the findings of their internal investigation in 2019, but the producers decided to move forward anyway.
 It's unclear whether the information was shared with Longoria.
 Speaking to The Los Angeles Times at the SXSW Film Festival in Austin in March 2023, Longoria defended her decision by saying, "We never set out to tell the history of the Cheeto.
 We are telling Richard Montañez's story and we're telling his truth."
 It's a rather incredible statement but one that is heard often in today's society.
 Your "truth" can be whatever you want it to be, even if it's not based in reality.

 Instead of expressing concern that Richard might have propagated a lie (according to the findings of The Times investigation), Longoria has simply reframed the alleged lie as "Richard's truth."
 A Flamin' Hot fact-check reveals that he's been sharing "his truth" publicly since 2007.
 He's found success as a charismatic public speaker, recounting his rags-to-riches story at events for Walmart, Target, USC and Harvard, to name a few, commanding fees of $10,000 to $50,000 per engagement (The Los Angeles Times).
-In June 2021, he released a second memoir, Flamin' Hot: The Incredible True Story of One Man's Rise from Janitor to Top Executive.
+In June 2021, he released a second memoir, also titled Flamin' Hot.
 His biopic was sold to FOX Searchlight after a bidding war.
 If much of his story is in fact not true, he's made a considerable amount of money duping the public into believing his lie.

 Despite the explosive revelations that The Times uncovered about Richard Montañez's story, Disney has still chosen to promote the Flamin' Hot movie as being "inspired by a true story."
 The film will undoubtedly take Richard's tale to a whole new level, but what message is it sending to young viewers, especially those who do a quick Google search on the real Richard Montañez?

-Responding to the release of The Times article, Flamin' Hot screenwriter Lewis Colick told Variety, "I think enough of the story is true.
-The heart and soul and spirit of the story is true. ...
+Responding to the release of The Times article, Flamin' Hot screenwriter Lewis Colick (October Sky) told Variety, "I think enough of the story is true. ...
 Did Richard embellish a little bit?
 Was his memory faulty here or there?
-Who knows.
-The truth is the product. ...
-We're not in the documentary business.
-I've written a lot of true stories, like October Sky.
-Not every single thing in the story is exactly true.
+Who knows. ...
+We're not in the documentary business. ...
 I always stand behind the essence of the story."
-However, does this include when new information comes to light after the screenplay has already been written, information that significantly changes what had previously been considered the real story?
+However, does this include when new information comes to light after the screenplay has already been written, information that significantly changes what had previously been considered factual?

 Does Frito-Lay still stand by its statement calling Richard Montañez's story an "urban legend"?Days after The Los Angeles Times article was published on May 16, 2021, PepsiCo, Frito-Lay's parent company, released a statement claiming that their earlier comments were being "misconstrued."
 However, they didn't challenge any of the facts revealed in The Times article.
 Instead, their new statement seemed to have been mostly prompted by a concern that they had put a strain on their "valued friendship with Richard Montañez and the Latino community."
 They attempted to back-peddle and distance themselves from their own internal investigation that concluded that Richard Montañez did not create Flamin' Hot Cheetos.
 Their new statement read in part: